akohnert/TwiConv/readme.md

  Twitter!
  ```

-If a tweet is no longer available, no file should be created (not even an empty one); the words from this tweet will stay anonymized.
+If a tweet is no longer available, no files should be created (not even empty ones); the words and author will stay anonymized for this tweet.

-**Note:** Some tweets contain unusual characters like zero-width spaces, which make the spacing invisible.
+**Note:** Some tweets may contain unusual characters like zero-width spaces, which make the spacing invisible.
 At those spaces, words should separated just like at visible spaces.
 Specifically, in the tweet with ID ``950216535125082112``, the tokenized version of ``*** I can'tJks ***`` should be

 ```